StephanEmmerich/tweak-isp-mikrotik-configuration/README.md

 add address=192.168.88.8 comment="Amino TV Box" mac-address={MAC_ADDRESS_OF_AMINO_BOX} server=dhcp_local_lan
 ```

-I prefer to keep some devices static, so I can access them more easily internally.
+I prefer to keep devices static, so I can access them more easily.
 Also, you should set the Amino box to a static IP, because we need to forward TV traffic to it in order to get pauzing and recordings working.
 We will dive into that later.

 ```
 /ip dhcp-server network add address=192.168.88.0/24 dns-server=192.168.88.254 domain=thuis.local gateway=192.168.88.254 netmask=24